atomone-hub/genesis/README.md

-Having the minimization of friction as one primary goal gives us the directive and opportunity to develop a robust antifragile ecosystem that won't suffer from systemic failures due to indecision or mismanagement or burnout.
+Having the minimization of friction as one primary goal gives us the directive and opportunity to develop a robust antifragile ecosystem that won't suffer from systemic failures due to indecision, mismanagement, or burnout.

 ### Context and Need for Splits or Forks
 Recent times have seen the Cosmos community grappling with significant